 Born in New York City in 1974, Dylan’s childhood was as happy as we might envision, born into the quintessential American family.
 But at the Lauren household, things were more normal than we would imagine.
 “I think I have very down to earth parents.
 My parents are very low key and actually very normal.
-The public has this perception of my father as being the king of fashion, but when he comes home he is just a family man,” says Dylan of her famous dad.
+The public has the perception of my father as the king of fashion, but when he comes home he is just a family man”, says Dylan of her famous dad.
 When we asked about house rules and discipline during her formative years, she quickly replied, “my parents weren’t very strict.
 I don’t really remember rules.
-They just wanted us to be good people and respectful of others.”
+They just wanted us to be good people and respectful of others”.

 This kind of solid foundation is what drives and keeps the family together.
 The Laurens are a tight knit clan that is supportive of all its members.
-“I think my parents are above all very close friends and respectful of each other’s independence,” says Dylan about her parent’s long lasting, fairytale marriage.
+“I think my parents are above all very close friends and respectful of each other’s independence”, says Dylan about her parent’s long lasting, fairytale marriage.
 Her mother, Ricky Lauren, is the epitome of elegance.
 Always radiant and more beautiful everyday, Ricky appears perfect in every photograph, at every event, in her books.
 “My mom’s artistic sense, her love of watercolors, photography and entertainment has influenced me tremendously, even if I am more of a working woman than she is.
 She has taught and encouraged my brothers and I to be successful and independent with our careers.”
 Ricky’s advice to her only daughter: “do what you want because that is what you are going to be good at, follow your gut and live well.”

-Dylan has two older brothers: Andrew is a film producer with successful indie titles under his belt like the Oscar nominated The Squid and the Whale, and David, is married to Lauren Bush, granddaughter of President George H. W. Bush.
+Dylan has two older brothers: Andrew is a film producer with successful indie titles under his belt like the Oscar nominated The Squid and the Whale, and David, who is married to Lauren Bush, granddaughter of President George H. W. Bush.
 He is the only sibling that works for his father’s fashion empire.

 Growing up, Dylan admits she was a bit of a tomboy.
 “I always tried to beat my older brothers at everything we did, so I became active in sports from a very early age.”
 In school she was captain of the volleyball team and active in other sports like tennis.
 She also had time to show off some of the clothes her father created just for her.
-“My father designed a blouse after me,” she says with pride.
+“My father designed a blouse after me”, she says with pride.
 An iconic piece in her father’s collections, the Dylan blouse is white with ruffles.
 “I remember wearing it at age 7 with a white skirt and a pink or turquoise sash.
 It kind of looked like a dress.
 My girlfriends at the time didn’t think much of it, since we did not know much about fashion at that age, but now I realize it is a classic.”
 She only became aware of her father’s relevance when friends started asking for discounts on her dad’s creations.
 Otherwise, her fashion style has not changed much from the jeans and sneakers of her college days.

 But her biggest passion, one that still drives, inspires and informs her career is candy.
 “I have a lot of candy memories from childhood, but cannot name a favorite.”
 Dylan, a Duke graduate with a Bachelor’s degree in Art History fulfilled her long time dream in 2001, when she opened Dylan’s Candy Bar, the largest candy shop in the world, at 15,000 square feet of prime real estate in NYC.
 She is the Founder and CEO of a brand that furthers her love and appreciation of candy into a lifestyle.
-With stores in New York, East Hampton, L.A., Houston and Miami, her business success has made her and her family proud.
+With stores in New York, East Hampton, L.A., Houston and most recently Miami, her business success has made her and her family proud.

 kinds), and nut-free, sugar-free and gluten-free treats, as well as candy themed apparel, jewelry and spa treatments.
 Her products can also be found at luxury department stores, boutiques and hotels all over the country.
 The results of her business savvy are annual sales that top the $25 million mark.

 There is a correlation between candy, art, fashion and pop culture that is evidenced in the life of Dylan Lauren.
 She is the author of Dylan’s Candy Bar: Unwrap your Sweet Life(Random House).
 The book is a declaration of love to all things candy, full of trivia and history, memories, and decorating tips for every occasion from wedding proposals to Thanksgiving.
 There is also the Barbie doll Mattel created after her likeness.
-“I felt very honored when they approached me to create Candy Bar Barbie because I thought they were only interested in big celebrities.”
+“I felt very honored when they approached me to create Candy Bar Barbie because I thought they were only interested in big celebrities”.
 When we asked about Barbie being a good role model for little girls, she replied, “Barbie is a beautiful doll, but it can be a challenge for girls sometimes to look as perfect.
 She is aspirational and fashionable.
-It is up to the parents to direct their children with everything that they see.”
+It is up to the parents to direct their children with everything that they see”.

 In the summer of 2011, Dylan married the handsome hedge-fund founder/partner Paul Arrouet at her parents’ 300-acre estate in Westchester County, NY.
 As was to be expected, her father designed for her a striking wedding gown, a handmade duchesse-satin, silk-tulle, and georgette-embroidered dress with tiered train.
 “It was a special collaboration because he knew it would be the most important dress I’d ever wear.
-He knows exactly what looks good on me and respected my comfort needs and my personal taste,” says the lucky bride.
+He knows exactly what looks good on me and respected my comfort needs and my personal taste”, says the lucky bride.
 The theme for the grand affair was Marie Antoinette meets Alice in Wonderland meets Willy Wonka in typical Dylan style.

 Dylan Lauren’s personal achievements are rooted in her creative interpretation of candy, fashion and art.
 A successful business woman in her own right, she dreams of emulating her father, who created an empire out of a passion for fine, stylish clothes.
-“I want to develop a company that is like Walt Disney, something like what my father created, a lifestyle brand, and to expand to locations all over America and abroad.”
+“I want to develop a company that is like Walt Disney, something like what my father created, a lifestyle brand, and to expand to locations all over America and abroad”.
 For this and many other reasons we think Dylan Lauren is the sweetest girl in the world. ■